grubdragon/grubdragon.github.io/_posts/2023-11-25-percolation.md

 Sometimes, you just have to struggle with it.
 Do a bit.
 Take a break.
 Do a bit more.

 Eventually, how do you get out of this struggle?
 Meditate.
 Pick up Medito, start meditating everyday[^meditation].
 Start improving your attention span.
 At the same time build a love for learning(and its constituents i.e. reading or watching courses).
 Don't necessarily start at what would be best for you - you could start at what would be entertaining, relatable and easy to watch.
 It could be a 10xer as well - the key is you should really care about the learning outcome.

-Learning might be a struggle today, but nothing worth achieving was ever easy.
+In conclusion, while learning can be tough, remember that valuable achievements demand effort - you ought to embrace it.
+Start today - immerse yourself in a topic you love through your favorite medium.
+The rewards of continuous learning await, so dive in and enjoy!

 *PS: If you're in the process of learning about a new sector, drop me a message.
 Would love to chat and learn together, if the sector and/or topic really excites me enough.*